appdotnet/api-spec/content/docs/resources/stream/lifecycle.md

 Send a JSON document that matches the [stream schema](/docs/resources/stream/) with an HTTP header of ```Content-Type: application/json```.
 Currently, the only keys we use from your JSON will be ```object_types```, ```type```, ```filter_id``` and ```key```.
 If you don't want to specify a filter, omit ```filter_id```.
 If you don't want to specify a key, omit ```key```.

+You can create up to 5 streams per App token.

 <%= migration_warning ['response_envelope'] %>

 <%= endpoint "POST", "streams", "App" %>